 I2RS resource may be shared with the management plane and the control

 plane.
-It is hardly possible to prevent interactions between the

-planes.
 I2RS routing system resource management is limited to the

 I2RS plane.
-As such, update of I2RS routing system outside of the
+As such, update of routing system outside of the

-I2RS plane may be remain unnoticed unless explicitly notified to the
+I2RS plane may be remain unnoticed unless and until the I2RS plane is explicit notifi.

-I2RS plane.
 Such notification is expected to trigger synchronization

 of the I2RS resource state within each I2RS component.
 This

-guarantees that I2RS resource are maintained in a coherent state
+guarantees that I2RS resources are maintained in a coherent state

 among the I2RS plane.
 In addition, depending on the I2RS resource

-that is updated as well as the origin of the modification performed,
+that is updated, as well as the origin of the modification performed,

 the I2RS Access Control policies may be impacted.
-More especially, a
+Further, an

 I2RS Client is more likely to update an I2RS resources that has been